simoncox/11ty-Simons-starter-pack/README.md

   },</code>

 **Run NPM script:**

 start eleventy --serve

 Start building out your new project!
-•Create files in /src.
+* Create files in /src.
-•Output files are in /public.
+* Output files are in /public.
-•CSS is in the _includes folder as site.css and the clean-css package minifies this and adds it as inline css in the head of the html files for sheer page load speed.
+* CSS is in the _includes folder as site.css and the clean-css package minifies this and adds it as inline css in the head of the html files for sheer page load speed.